wp-plugins/fg-joomla-to-wordpress/readme.txt

 * migrates Flexicontent tags
 * migrates Flexicontent images
 * migrates Flexicontent custom fields

+The **Phocagallery module** includes these features:

+* migrates the categories and the images from the Phocagallery Joomla extension

 The Premium version and the modules can be purchased on: http://www.fredericgilles.net/fg-joomla-to-wordpress/